Brandon Crawford Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fifth in the league.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Blue Jays have a 3.96 team ERA that ranks 13th among all MLB pitching staffs.

+- The Blue Jays rank 25th in baseball in home runs surrendered (107 total, 1.3 per game).

-- Blue Jays pitchers combine to give up 107 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- The Blue Jays will look to Richards (0-1) in his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.